linzhi2013/MitoZ/version_2.3/README.md

 **If no related issue and answers is found, then please raise a new issue.
 If there are sensitive data and you want to send me emails so we can check it in more details, PLEASE also raise a new issue FIRSTLY, and finally UPLOAD corresponding anwsers (in English would be best) to this issue**, so that the same question won't be asked multiple times.
 Thanks!

+Besides, please **use a more specific title** for your issue, which can help others quickly understand your quesiton.

 ![how_to_search_similar_issues](https://github.com/linzhi2013/MitoZ/blob/master/how_to_search_similar_issues.png)